roc-streaming/roc-java/README.md

 ./scripts/android_docker.sh build
 ```

 AAR is located at `android/roc-android/build/outputs/aar`.
-It contains `libroc` built for all Android architectures.
+AAR includes native `libroc.so` built for all Android architectures.

 ## Build AAR for Android (manual way)